CGRF29/CGRF29/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Data Analytics, Machine Learning and Deep Learning
-- 🌱 I’m currently learning with help from Coursera
+- 🌱 I’m currently learning with help from Coursera and Codecademy
 - 👯 I’m looking to collaborate on health projects